dthinley/linux-server-config/README.md

 A project for a setup and configure a Linux (Ubuntu) web server using Amazon AWS.
 The server must be secure and serve an application previously developed in the course.

 ## Summary for project setup
-Start a new Ubuntu Linux Server instance on Amazon Lightsail
+Start a new Ubuntu Linux Server instance on Amazon Lightsail at https://aws.amazon.com/lightsail/

 Create an AWS account
 Click Create instance button on the home page